AFFILIATIONS

 BIO

-Dr. Yan Wang is an Associate Professor with tenure in the Department of Urban & Regional Planning within the College of Design, Construction and Planning, University of Florida.
+Dr. Yan Wang is an Associate Professor with Tenure in the Department of Urban & Regional Planning within the College of Design, Construction and Planning, University of Florida.
 She is a founding faculty member of the Florida Institute for Built Environment Resilience (FIBER) and the founder and director of the Urban Agility and Resilience Lab.
-Her research focuses on developing and applying computational, data-driven, and human-centered approaches to quantity and manage urban resilience in the face of disruptions — from hazards to emerging technologies.
+Her research uses big data, computation, and AI to understand and strengthen how cities and communities withstand, recover from, and adapt to a range of disruptions, from hazards to emerging technologies.
+Her work generates insights and tools that serve planners, engineers, public health researchers and the communities they work with.

 Over the past decade, Dr. Wang’s scholarship has advanced three interconnected areas:

 Her teaching emphasizes tailored pedagogies and contextualized curricula for urban analytics, contributing centrally to the department’s Urban Analytics Program and the integration of spatial data science.
-Dr. Wang has served on the Editorial Board of the ASCE Journal of Management in Engineering since 2020 and is the Guest Editor for the Journal of Planning Education and Research’s special issue on AI and Urban Planning (2024-2027).
+Dr. Wang serves on the Editorial Boards of the ASCE Journal of Management in Engineering (since 2020), and Computers, Environment and Urban Systems (since 2026), and is the Guest Co-Editor for the Journal of Planning Education and Research’s special issue on AI and Urban Planning (2024-2027).

 Prior to joining UF, Dr. Wang earned her Ph.D. in Civil Engineering from Virginia Tech and both her master’s degree in asset valuation and bachelor’s degree in construction engineering and management from the School of Economics and Management at Beijing Jiaotong University.